 Each medical discussion paper is written by a recognized expert in the field, who has been recommended by the Tribunal’s medical counsellors.
 Each author is asked to present a balanced view of the current medical knowledge on the topic.
 Discussion papers are not peer reviewed.
 They are written to be understood by lay individuals.

 Contact Dermatitis (CD) includes both Allergic and Irritant Contact Dermatitis as distinct entities.
 Within Irritant Contact Dermatitis there are several subtypes.
-Contact dermatitis (CD) is one of the most common skin diseases, with a lifetime prevalence of between 1-10% in industrialized societies.1 CD is characterized by a chronic course with relapses upon contact with allergens or irritants.
+CD is one of the most common skin diseases, with a lifetime prevalence of between 1-10% in industrialized societies.1 CD is characterized by a chronic course with relapses upon contact with allergens or irritants.
 Management is complicated by lack of effective and reliable diagnosis.
 There is no cure for CD.
-CD represents the most common cause of occupational skin diseases in industrial countries and therefore is of major importance in occupational medicine.
+CD represents the most common cause of occupational skin diseases in industrial countries and therefore is of major importance in occupational medicine.2

 Irritant Contact Dermatitis (ICD) is the most common form of contact dermatitis and is often overlooked.
 Although it is a common occupational dermatitis, it is the one of the least well understood because of its multiple types, lack of diagnostic test and the many mechanisms involved in its production.
 ICD is not a uniform thing, but rather a number of subtypes exist with different clinical presentations.

 ICD can be defined as a non-immunological, non-specific reaction of the skin to an irritant.
-This is a very simplistic definition.
-In essence an irritant causes toxicity or damage to epidermal skin cells which results in inflammation by natural immunity.
+It is now recognized that this definition is too simplistic.
+New evidence does suggest that our immune system plays a role in eliciting ICD, via multiple parallel pathways.3 In essence an irritant causes toxicity or damage to epidermal skin cells which results in inflammation by natural immunity.
 Natural immune responses comprise of cells or mechanisms that defend a person from infection or damage, in a non-specific manner.
 The response to damage or infection is nonspecific and this immune response does not confer long-lasting or protective immunity to the host.
 There is some evidence that endogenous (genetic predisposition) factors influence the susceptibility to ICD.
 These include age, sex, anatomic site and history of eczema including atopic (genetic) eczema.
 Susceptibility to irritation decreases with age, and is more common in women and, on the face.
-Existing dermatitis, regardless of type, enhances reactivity to various irritants in another location of the body.
-This is especially so for atopic eczema but a history of hayfever or asthma does not an impact as clear-cut as atopic eczema.2

 Contact with an irritant produces a sensory discomfort, usually manifesting as a stinging, burning or itchy sensation, in the absence of clinical and histological (the structure of cells) evidence of skin lesions.
 The threshold to develop this reaction varies between people.
 Lactic acid and propylene glycol are good examples of subjective irritants.
 The outcome from this irritant reaction is good.

-Exposure to metal, tars, oils and chlorinated agents can result in a pustular (relatining to small, circumscribed elevation of the skin, containing purulent material) and acneiform (resembling acne) dermatitis especially in atopic (allergic) patients (patients with Atopic Dermatitis, Hayfever and or Asthma).
+Exposure to metal, tars, oils and chlorinated agents can result in a pustular (relating to small, circumscribed elevation of the skin, containing purulent material) and acne form (resembling acne) dermatitis especially in atopic (allergic) patients (patients with Atopic Dermatitis, Hay fever and or Asthma).

 Prognosis usually is good.
 Cases of Frictional Dermatitis improve once removed from the friction.
-However, in an occupational setting, modification of the job to decrease frictional forces can not always be accomplished.
+However, in an occupational setting, modification of the job to decrease frictional forces cannot always be accomplished.
 Protective Equipment, in particular gloves, are an important treatment consideration and one where more study needs to be done.
-Gel Impaction Gloves have shown some promise at prevention of shearing frictional impact on the skin and improvement of Frictional Hand Dermatitis on the job (personal communication).5
+Gel Impaction Gloves have shown some promise at prevention of shearing frictional impact on the skin and improvement of Frictional Hand Dermatitis on the job.10

 Picture 1: Frictional Hand Dermatitis in Custodian

-ICD is a non-specific immunologic response.
-A chemical irritant or toxin damages the keratinocyte.
+ICD is most commonly known to be a non-specific immunologic response.
+However, as mentioned the immune system is felt to now play a role.
+A genetic polymorphism shown in ICD may lead to a novel approach to detect susceptibility to ICD.13 Essentially, a chemical irritant or toxin damages the keratinocyte.
 The keratinocyte is the main cell in the outermost layer of the skin, the epidermis.
 This damage induces the activation of inflammation mediators.
 These mediators turn on genes in the keratinocyte which result in the production of proteins.
 These proteins called cytokines (proteins derived from cells) activate the immune system in the skin, in particular the T cells.
 All of these mediators and cells result in dilation (opening) of blood vessels in the area.
 This results in swelling and infiltration of more inflammatory and immune cells to the area.

 ACD is a specific immunologic response.
 This is also called an adaptive immunological response.
 Adaptive immunologic responses are classified into 4 Types, based on the Gel and Coombs classification.
 ACD is a type IV delayed hypersensitivity immunologic response.